openownership/openownership.beta/_visualisation/optional/annotation.md

 position: 13
 ---

 Annotation is an [Optional Feature](/visualisation/optional) of BOVS Diagrams.
-It allows you to label Arrows to be more specific about the interest relationships they represent.
+It allows you to label Arrows to be more specific about the relationships they represent.
 {: .lead}